andrewhodel/sdb/README.md

 mydb.find({}, false);

 // returns an array containing documents that matched
-// it also returns a field, _relevance to each document that is the number of matched fields
+// it also returns a field, _relevance to each document that is the number of matched fields or operator matches
 ```

 # sorting documents